Recall that the first thing we did was annihilate our first column step-by step.

 We can write a more general case as:

 The first Gauss transform zeroes out the entries underneath the first pivot.
 The second Gauss transform zeroes out the entries underneath the second pivot.
-We can generalize, saying a Gauss transform zeroes out the entries underneath the th pivot.
+We can generalize, saying a Gauss transform zeroes out the entries underneath the kth pivot.